 Professional Indemnity Examples

 - An architect designs a building that has to be halted midway through construction due to an error in the design.
 At great expense, part of the completed works have to be redone.
-The architect is sued for the costs.
+The architect is sued for the costs and claims on their professional indemnity insurance to cover the costs.
+The engineers he subcontracted for calculations are then sued by the architect's PI provider to recover costs, as theirs was the initial mistake resulting in the design error.

 - A financial advisor gives a client financial advise that leads to a loss.
 The client sues the advisor for professional negligence.